georgiantoniou/profiler/README.md

 # C-States profiler

-A simple profiler for collecting and analyzing processor C-state residency times.
+A simple profiler for collecting and analyzing processor C-state residency times in a cluster.

 ## Setting up and starting the profiler